-- The 3D printers and scanner are available for use by anyone in the McGill community upon completion of a short training session.
+- The 3D printers and scanner are available for use by current McGill students and faculty members upon completion of a short training session.

 - Use of the 3D printers is contingent upon compliance with the Library’s Regulation on the Use of 3D Printers.